wpmjones/apibot/Rules/code_of_conduct.md

 If you have access to private or enhanced endpoints, it is up to you to decide if you are able to discuss them as part of your agreement with the provider (NDAs etc).

-<u>Discussion of API usage for public endpoints is permitted.
+<ins>Discussion of API usage for public endpoints is permitted.
 Discussion of
-undocumented endpoints you have discovered should be avoided (check with admins if unsure).</u>
+undocumented endpoints you have discovered should be avoided (check with admins if unsure).</ins>
+---
 ### Third Party Tools
 We regard “Third Party Tools” to refer to tools that interact directly with the game client, game servers or Discord servers that violate Supercell or Discord ToS.
 Examples